sigstore/sigstore.github.io/content/what_is_sigstore.md

 Yes, very much!
 The more people monitoring the logs and rendering or providing useful services to users, the better.

+We have published OpenAPI interfaces for both [Rekor](https://sigstore.dev/swagger/rekor.html) and [Fulcio](https://sigstore.dev/swagger/fulcio.html)
-The sigstore transparency log (rekor) has an [OpenAPI interface](https://sigstore.dev/swagger/) to make it easier to integrate directly with the rekor transparency logs.
+The goal is to make it easier to integrate directly with sigstore services.
 You can always jump on our [slack workspace](https://join.slack.com/t/sigstore/shared_invite/zt-mhs55zh0-XmY3bcfWn4XEyMqUUutbUQ) to run your ideas past us.

 ### What is the current status of the project